Seshuadigopula/popx_app/README.md

-# Account Settings Page (React)
+# POPX APP UI (React)

 This project is a simple **React.js application** that displays a user account settings page with profile details, profile image, and a dotted circle camera icon overlay.
-It is designed to demonstrate React component structure, styling with CSS, and static assets management.
+It is designed to demonstrate React component structure, styling with CSS, and static assets management.I have Developed this UI using the ReactJs as the part of my **Internship Assignment**.

 ---